pivotal/docs-tas-adapter/install.md

 ### <a id="custom-api-ingress-port"></a>(Optional) Configure a custom API ingress port

 By default, the Application Service Adapter API is configured to listen on port 443, the standard port for HTTPS traffic.
-To change this value, complete the following instructions:

-1. Include the following values in your `tas-adapter-values.yml` file:
+To change this value, include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    api_ingress:
      port: "API-PORT"
    ```

-   Where:

-   - `API-PORT` is the port number which clients should use to connect to the Application Service Adapter API, and which the API will include in URLs that direct back to itself.
+   Where `API-PORT` is the port number which clients should use to connect to the Application Service Adapter API, and which the API will include in URLs that direct back to itself.
 When set to `0` or left unset, no port is included in those URLs, and clients should connect to port 443, the standard port for HTTPS traffic.

 ### <a id=""></a>(Optional) Configure an authentication proxy

-To configure Application Service Adapter to use an authentication proxy:

-1. Include the following values in your `tas-adapter-values.yml` file:
+To configure Application Service Adapter to use an authentication proxy, include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    api_auth_proxy: